 Are you looking for wholesome, classic family films for family night this school year?
 I have three for you to consider.

-While I think there is nothing wrong with a few wholesome family films a year, I would urge you to read the actual books the movies are based upon first, if possible.
+While I think there is nothing wrong with family films, I would urge you to read the actual books the movies are based upon first.
 It’s amazing the deeper insights you will pick up.
 One will also be able to see how a movie producer may want to slant something away from the original story line to suit his own agenda, and it is an opportunity to awaken a child to be more discerning about how we can be rightly or wrongly influenced by the powerful medium of movies or other media.

 When our adult children were younger, I wrestled over how far to get into movies~ there are so few really great ones.
 I still believe that entertainment of the movie sort can take us away from being readers to becoming spectators, merely watchers and bystanders, potentially drifting in our worldview through the skill of a director who wishes to subtly change our worldview to his.
 If you haven’t seen IndoctriNation, you might want to!